<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Blog - A Conversation with Adam’s County Poet Laureate Aerik Francis - Write with us!</image:title>

-<image:caption>Have an article idea, or want to contribute to the Conversations With Poets series?
+<image:caption>Have an article idea?
 We are excited about poetry book and project announcements, events, people making poetry alone and together, and much more.
 Reach out and pitch us in the form below!</image:caption>

 </image:image>